DenysVuika/handicraft/docs/guides/basic-tutorial.md

 Let's break this down a little:

 - We passed the `connect` connector to the root element of our component; this tells Craft.js that this element represents the Text component.
 If the component's corresponding Node is a Canvas, then this also defines the area that is droppable.
 - Then, we also passed `drag` connector to the same root element; this adds the drag handlers to the DOM.
-If the component's Node is a child of a Canvas, then the user will be able to drag this element and it will move the entire Text component.
+If the component's Node is a child of a Canvas, then the user will be able to drag this element, and it will move the entire Text component.

 We can also specify additional configuration to our component via the `craft` prop.
 Let's define drag-n-drop rules for our Text Component: